 Put the keep items back into the closet.

-- Inventory master bedroom changes.
-Take the chance now to inventory the furniture, bedding, and decorations in the master bedroom.
+- Inventory primary bedroom changes.
+Take the chance now to inventory the furniture, bedding, and decorations in the primary bedroom.
 Make a list of items that may need to be replaced or updated.
 Next time someone needs a gift idea, or you find a surplus in your household budget, you'll have your list ready.

 - Either do the closets first or save them for last.
 Don't try to get started decluttering in the middle.
 You might get distracted and end up with nothing done.